There are now 3 possible online modes for units:

 ; (2) analyse data and hypotheses; (3) demonstrate strong programming skills; (4) manage data using spreadsheet applications; (5) understand the computational model, limitations and uncertainty; and (6) devise and implement computational models and simple numerical methods in a modern programming language.

-- Typically this unit is assessed in the following ways: (1) laboratory assessments and (2) final examination.
+- Indicative assessments in this unit are as follows: (1) assignments and labs; (2) mid-semester test; and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)